The payment is encrypted and

-Welcome & pick up from your Hotel by our local English speaking tour guide & private driver.
-Then heading to Kanchanaburi province.
+Welcome & pick-up from your hotel by our local English-speaking tour guide and private driver.
+Then head to Kanchanaburi province.

-Visit Thailand – Burma Railway Center or Death Railway Museum
+Next up, a little walk to visit Thailand – Burma Railway Center or Death Railway Museum.

-Thailand – Burma Railway Center or Death Railway Museum inside display the Event which happened during the Construction of the River Kwai Bridge and exibite the collections of photographs, pictures, articles, pistols, knives, other related items and movies
+Thailand – Burma Railway Center or Death Railway Museum inside displays the events that happened during the construction of the River Kwai Bridge and exhibits the collections of photographs, pictures, articles, pistols, knives, other related items, and movies.

-Time for Thai & International Buffet Lunch at local Restaurant by the River Kwai.
+Lunch at a local restaurant by the River Kwai.

-Muang Sing Historical Park, situated on the Kwai-Noi River Bank, in a square shape of about 1 square kilometer with moats and earthen rams surrounded by city walls in Laterite.
+After lunch, go to visit Muang Sing Historical Park, situated on the Kwai-Noi River Bank, in a square shape of about 1 square kilometer with moats and earthen rams surrounded by city walls in Laterite.

-At the center there were archaeological sites built in the Bayon Khmer art style, were probably built in 11th Century coinciding with the Reign of King Jayavarman VII of Cambodia.
+At the center, there were archaeological sites built in the Bayon Khmer art style, which were probably built in the 11th century, coinciding with the reign of King Jayavarman VII of Cambodia.

-After finish, drive through the country side back to Bangkok.
+After finishing, drive through the countryside back to Bangkok.